stefaneg/git-clone-manager/README.md

             fullPath: "group/project"
     ```

-Note that you also need to be authenticated in git with permissions to clone projects.
+Note that you also need to be authenticated in git with permissions to clone projects with an ssh key.

 2. Set the environment variable for your GitLab API token:
     ```sh